SaveMe5656/Pac-Man-p5js/readme.md

   - Changed remapping menu to general options
   - Replaced `<button>` tags with `<a>` links as a style choice
 - Moved `preload()` function in [`sketch.js`](sketch.js) to be with `setup()` and `draw()`
+- Created a basic library to save/load cookies
+- Added a style selector
+- Implemented cookies to save styles
 ### Plans
 - Implement ghost behavior
   - Targeting system